 - a.
-For the purpose of the financial statements, cash is deemed to be the movement in Treasury Payables & Receivables, being the cash equivalent for Greater Wellington Water. - b.
-Investing activities are those activities relating to the acquisition, holding and disposal of non-current assets. - C. Financing activities are those activities that result in changes in the size and composition of the capital structure of the Greater Wellington Water. - d.
+For the purpose of the financial statements, cash is deemed to be the movement in Treasury Payables & Receivables, being the cash equivalent for GW Water. - b.
+Investing activities are those activities relating to the acquisition, holding and disposal of non-current assets. - c.
+Financing activities are those activities that result in changes in the size and composition of the capital structure of GW Water. - d.
 Operating activities include all transactions and other events that are not investing or finance activities.